henry-luo/mark/docs/mark-model.md

 Mark object constructor:

 - `Mark(type_name, properties, contents, parent)`: Mark object constructor takes 4 parameters, except `type_name`, the other 3 are optional.
-  - `type_name`: a string, which will be set as `constructor.name` on the object.
+  - `type_name`: a string.
   - `properties`: a JSON object containing name-value pairs.
-Numeric property keys are skipped.
+Numeric property keys are ignored.
   - `contents`: an array of content objects.
 Null values are skipped, primitive values are converted into strings, arrays will be flattened, and consecutive strings will be merged into one.
   - `parent`: for constructing a hierarchical DOM.
 If you intent to navigate the result data model using CSS selector, then you should supply this parameter.